tarrouye/PWNY/README.md

 ## Tech stack

-Pwny is built with Swift 5 and SwiftUI 2.0
+PWNY is built with Swift 5 and SwiftUI 2.0

 ## Dependencies